 Earlier this year, TrendSpider also added the functionality to create your own trendlines and set alerts for breaks of these lines.

-I found this to be particularly useful to see how certain stocks behaved relative to certain candlestick pattern.
-For example, if you want to see how a stock usually reacts the day after forming a hammer candle, you can highlight all of the hammers on the chart and analyze the historical data
+I found this to be particularly useful to see how certain stocks behaved relative to certain candlestick patterns.
+For example, if you want to see how a stock usually reacts the day after forming a hammer candle, you can highlight all of the hammers on the chart and analyze the historical data.